Reliability and validity of research

 - Content validity: It is a degree up to which measures cover the construct of interest.

-- Criterion validity: Extent up to which measures of test correlates with other distinct variables.
+- Criterion validity: Extent up to which measures of test correlate with other distinct variables.